leavesandlemmas/reaction_net/README.md

 1. Develop the formal language
 2. Write a scanner which parses files into tokens
 3. Write a parser which builds a syntax tree from the sequence of tokens.
-4. Transform or translate the syntax tree into other forms.
+4. Develop a data structure for the CRN and kinetics info.
+5. Methods to evaluate the data structure.
-5. Compile into code (e.g., c/c++, python, r)
+6. Compile into code (e.g., c/c++, python, r)
-4. Start with converting reaction equations to a matrix, rate-to-time-derivatives map, etc.
-4. Parse mathematical expressions that define the rates.